vzroman/epipe/README.md

     Fun1, Fun2, ... is a function with arity = 1
-    Input is an erlang term which will be passed as an argument for Fun1 Ouput is a result of the last Fun in the list Error is error :-)
+    Input is an erlang term which will be passed as an argument for Fun1 Ouput is a result of the last Fun in the list.
+ATTENTION!
+If a Fun returns just ok, then it's Input is passed as an Input for the following Fun (side effects only functions) Error is error :-)

 BUILD